Residual surface charge mediated near-field radiative energy transfer: A topological insulator analog: Results and discussion

 To study the impact of residual charges we first define the relative deviation $\Delta = (P-P_0)/P_0$ of the exchanged power $P$ with residual charges with respect to the exchanged power $P_0$ without residual charges.
 The dependence of $\Delta$ on the separation $d$ between the two charged nanoparticles is shown in Figs.~\ref{charge_effect_NP} (a) and (b).
-In Figs.~\ref{charge_effect_NP} (a), the two particles are fixed at 200 K and 0 K and the voltage (or amount of residual charges) is varied.
-The surface potentials used in this work are comparable to that of the Refs.~\cite{Klacka2007,Zhang2020particle}.
-It can be seen that in the near-field regime with separations $d < 4~\mu$m there is a clear enhancement of the exchanged power when increasing the amount of residual charges up to about $2.5 P_0$.
+In Figs.~\ref{charge_effect_NP} (a), the two particles are fixed at 200 K (emitter) and 0 K (receiver) and the voltage (or amount of residual charges) is varied.
+Following the convention used in Refs.~\cite{Ben2011,DongPrb2017}, the receiver is fixed at 0 K to study the emission purely given by the emitter.
+The surface potentials used in this work are comparable to that of the Refs.~[\citenum{Klacka2007,Zhang2020particle}].
+It can be seen that in the near-field regime with separations $d < 4~\mu$m there is a clear enhancement of the exchanged power up to about $2.5 P_0$ when increasing the amount of residual charges.
 That there is only a strong residual charge effect for such small distances is due to fact that the residual charges are strongly localized at the particle surfaces having a strongly decaying electric field.
-In Figs.~\ref{charge_effect_NP} (b), again one particle (receiver) is fixed at 0 K and temperature of the other particle (emitter) is varied from 200 K to 600 K choosing $\varphi = 50\,{\rm V}$.
+In Figs.~\ref{charge_effect_NP} (b), again one particle (receiver) is fixed at 0 K and temperature of the other particle (emitter) is varied from 200 K to 600 K choosing the surface potential $\phi = 50\,{\rm V}$.
 It can be observed that for low temperatures the enhancement due to the residual charges is strong.
 When increasing the temperature $\Delta$ gets smaller.
 For temperatures larger than 200K there is also a sign change at a given distance.
 When increasing the temperature this distance moves to smaller values such that at 400K we find negative $\Delta$ for all shown distance.
 Hence, for relatively large temperature the exchanged power is diminished by the presence of the residual charges.